Among 16 initial candidates to succeed Schneiderman

 Maloney has filed paperwork indicating he is running this year for his fourth term in the House.
 Earlier in his career, he served on the White House staff under President Bill Clinton and worked for two New York governors.
 He has an undergraduate degree in international relations and a law degree, both from the University of Virginia.

 After Schneiderman’s resignation, Maloney said in a statement: “These allegations are horrific and inconsistent with the increasingly important job of New York Attorney General.
 New Yorkers should be able to count on the fact that the highest law enforcement official in our state does not engage in this type of conduct.
-Survivors of abuse are telling their stories, and it’s time for us to listen.”The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+Survivors of abuse are telling their stories, and it’s time for us to listen.”The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.